i5hi/bdkcypherapp/README.md

 ## init

 The Dockerfile contains an `ENV CPU_CORES=2` by deafult.
-If you do not limit this, all of your CPU will belong to rustc.
+If you do not limit this, all of your CPU will belong to rustc during build.
 If you want speed, make number go up.

 ```